 The Google Home Mini is supposed to be a 360-degree speaker, but the performance is so weak that I can’t really imagine anyone crowding round it to listen.
 There’s hardly any bass to speak of, and if you turn it up, it won’t be long before you turn it down again out of tiredness.

 Yes, there are workarounds – you can get a Chromecast-compatible speaker, but they are far rarer than Bluetooth ones.
-You can plug a Chromecast Audio into a Bluetooth speaker and then cast to that, but that’s just unnecessarily complicated.
+You can plug a Chromecast Audio (provided you had one before the product was discontinued) into a Bluetooth speaker and then cast to that, but that’s just unnecessarily complicated.
 Make no mistake, this is a smart device first and speaker second.

 Related: Best bluetooth speakers